JAlcocerT/JAlcocerT/content/blog/dev-gh-actions.md

 {{< /details >}}

 ## Github Actions for Web Projects

+For pushing data to github pages you wont need to configure a PAT.

+So its a little bit simpler than what we just saw with Python Apps and containers with GHA.

 And [Github Actions combined with static websites](https://jalcocert.github.io/JAlcocerT/how-to-use-github-pages/) is pretty useful as well.